openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Thing Configuration
 Due to the discovery support, no manual Thing configuration is required.
 However, under certain circumstances textual Thing configuration may be preferred.
-In this case, the webThingURI has to be configured as shown in the .things file below:
+In this case, the webThingURI has to be configured as shown in the webthing.things file below:
 ```
 Thing webthing:generic:motionsensor [ webThingURI="http://192.168.1.27:9496/" ]
 ```